kenrestivo/migrator/README.md

 - Directory doesn't seem to update after migration.
 Not sure why yet.
 - MySQL crashes on the server during channel imports, which seems to be a Hubzilla resource-usage problem.
 You might try turning off your poller.php cron job while your imports are going; the poller appears likely to be locking up the system.
+- JVM stacktraces are huge and noisy, and Clojure stacktraces are huger and noisier.
+Digging through the noise to find the real source of the error is not always easy.

 ## License